-Comprehensive Plans are most actionable when the a detailed a specific program for implementing those goals, comprehensive plans risk becoming an academic exercise, rather than an actionable plan for the future.

-challenges, and regulatory processes.
-As such, Chapter gies and recommendations found throughout Chapters long-term steps that the Town may take to realize its vision for the future.
+Comprehensive Plans are most actionable when the goals advanced are realistic and achievable.
+Without a detailed a specific program for implementing those goals, comprehensive plans risk becoming an academic exercise, rather than an actionable plan for the future.
+Therefore, comprehensive plans must also consider local government constraints and priorities, funding challenges, and regulatory processes.
+As such, Chapter 8 of the 2022 Comprehensive Plan details the strategies and recommendations found throughout Chapters 2 through 7, and offers concrete short-, medium-, and long-term steps that the Town may take to realize its vision for the future.